 You will receive a copy of your visa letter right after purchase, in your fulfillment documents.
 You can also access your visa letter by logging into the “Student Zone” and selecting the “Visa Letter” option after you have applied.

 We accept Visa, MasterCard, Discover and American Express credit and debit cards online.
 You are also welcome to use a friend or family member’s credit or debit card with their permission.
 If you would prefer to pay using a check and wire transfer, please contact us for more information.

 A beneficiary refers to someone who is eligible to receive distributions from your insurance plan in case of your death while covered under the policy.
-Under the Atlas Travel plan there are death benefits that will pay out a financial sum if that were to happen, and so on the application you would need to define who would receive these benefits.
-Typically you would put down your mother, father, brother, sister, husband, or wife as a beneficiary – but you have the option to put anyone you want even if they are located outside your host country.
+Under the Atlas Travel plan, there are death benefits that will pay out a financial sum if this were to happen, and so on the application, you will need to indicate who would receive these benefits.
+Typically, you would put down your mother, father, brother, sister, husband, or wife as a beneficiary — but you have the option to put anyone you would like, even if they are located outside of your host country.

 Please note — Extensions and renewals may be completed through the Student Zone before the plan expires and there is a $5 fee per extension or renewal.

 Once a plan has expired or lapsed, it cannot be reinstated or restarted.
 You can instead purchase a new plan and begin coverage as soon as the same day.
 Apply now for the Atlas Travel if you’d like to purchase a new plan.

 Yes, to be eligible for a full refund the cancellation request must be received prior to the effective date of your insurance plan.
 Cancellation requests received after the effective date will be subject to the following conditions:

 All cancellation requests must be submitted in writing, we cannot accept cancellation requests over the phone.
 You can send this request by email through our contact page.